ember-cli/ember-cli.github.io/_posts/2013-04-03-upgrading.md

 #### Project Update

-* Delete temporary development directories - Windows has some file-path length limits in its rm command so robocopy is needed
+* Delete temporary development directories - Windows has some file-path length limits in its rm command so robocopy is needed if still on npm v2

     {% highlight bash %}
     // linux: